Orthodox Christianity in Karelia and Finland – A Historical Introduction

 Between the East and the West – struggles for and against Orthodoxy

 The eastward expansion of the Kingdom of Sweden greatly shaped the fate of Orthodoxy in the Ladogan and North Karelia.
 The Treaty of Nöteborg in 1323 officially divided Karelia into two domains: the Swedish and Catholic realm, and the Novgorodian Orthodox realm.
 In succeeding wars and peacemaking, the border of Sweden and now Moscow-led Russia always moved to the East culminating in the Treaty of Stolbova in 1617.
 In it, Sweden occupied Ingria and the Kexholm region that covered both North Karelia and a greater part of Ladogan Karelia.
-In the succeeding years, the Swedish regime created and implemented different methods to embrace, lead, and convert the Orthodox to Lutheranism.
-Monks were expelled and all monasteries destroyed.
-Living an Orthodox life was made difficult, while converting was profitable.
-Lutheran parish life was built into the region.
-However, historical accounts also give a fascinating and vivid account of the vibrant and lively Orthodox religious life.

 This cultural oppression meant that conversions took place, even among the clergy, but the majority of the people remained steadfast in their Orthodox faith.
 Simultaneously, new Finnish and Lutheran settlers migrated to the region from the West, and many Orthodox started to migrate to Russia.